jamf/jamfprotect/third_party_integrations/alerts_management/AWS/README.md

 # Alerts Management - AWS

-This workflow is provided to send alert data from the client running Jamf Protect to an AWS API gateway which invokes a Lambda function
+This workflow is provided to send alert data from the endpoint running Jamf Protect to an AWS API gateway which invokes a Lambda function
-The Lambda function parses the json data and sends a webhook to any chosen and configured third party tool
+The Lambda function parses the json data and sends a webhook to any chosen and configured third party tool.

 ## Workflow execution